How a fact-finding mission changed the way one company does business

 “I went through all of the licenses and ratings without pause.
 When I finished my private pilot’s license, the next day I started my instrument.
 As soon as I completed my instrument, I started on my commercial and multi-engine.
 I just kept going, even earning my ATP (Airline Transport Pilot), the highest level certificate.”

 Annual flight time for Stream Realty’s aircraft

-Stream Realty Partners took delivery of a Citation Mustang in May 2012 and purchased a Cessna Citation V Ultra a year later.
+Stream Realty Partners took delivery of a CESSNA CITATIO MUSTANG jet in May 2012 and purchased a CESSNA CITATION V ULTRA jet a year later.
 The company utilizes the aircraft mostly for transporting McVean and others between offices as well as entertaining customers and employees.

 “The Ultra is our company bus.
 When we have a large group of customers or employees to transport, we take the Ultra.
 The Mustang is like my car.
 I take it everywhere,” said McVean, who has more than 2,000 flight hours.

 “Before using the Ultra, we do a quick cost-benefit analysis.
 If it makes sense and if it’s important for an employee or a customer, we’ll do it—that’s the whole point of having it.”Mike McVean, co-founder of Stream Realty Partners

 For him, the aircraft are more than transportation.
 They make what once seemed impossible possible, especially because his Citation Mustang aircraft allows him to take off without worrying about anyone else’s schedules.

 “We wouldn’t have offices in other states if I wasn’t a pilot,” he said.
 “We would just be in Texas.
 I would have had my pilot fly among those cities and never thought about going into California or Denver.”